Direct debit in euro (SEPA)

 Once the agreement is signed, you do not have to undertake any more actions.
 Within SEPA, one account is enough for all payments.

 The SEPA direct debit (also known as SEPA Direct Debit or SDD) is a simple and organized way of automatically collecting money.
 With one account for the entire SEPA*, you can correctly collect your payments using direct debits.
 You only have to notify your customer-debtor 14 days before the collection (prior notice).
 You will then be able to debit their account automatically.

 There are two kinds of SEPA direct debit:

 - 'Normal' SEPA direct debit (SEPA Core Direct Debit): for consumers and non-consumers.

 - Business to Business SEPA direct debit (SEPA Business to Business Direct Debit): if your customer is not a consumer.
 In this case the right of repayment will not apply for authorized transactions.

 - Click here to find the list of SEPA countries.

 All organisations which have to collect recurring amounts regularly.

 - Direct debit agreement: as creditor you first have to conclude an agreement with your bank.

-- Collection: as creditor you must notify your customer at least 14 days in advance about the next collection (prior notice).
-You also send the collection details to your bank.
+- Collection: as creditor you use the data of the mandate to send the collection details to your bank.
 Your bank will then be able to collect the amount due from the debtor's bank.